IBM/universal-connectors/filter-plugin/logstash-filter-singlestore-guardium/README.md

 		&nbsp;&nbsp;1.In the output section, disable the Elasticsearch output by commenting it out.
 		&nbsp;&nbsp;2.
 Enable Logstash output by uncommenting the Logstash section.
 For more information, see [Configure the Logstash output
 ](https://www.elastic.co/guide/en/beats/filebeat/current/logstash-output.html#logstash-output).  <br><br>
-		**Note:** The hosts option specifies the Logstash server and the port (5001) where Logstash is configured to listen for incoming Beats connections.
-You can set any port number except 5044, 5141, and 5000 (as these are currently reserved in Guardium v11.3 and v11.4).
+		**Note:** The hosts option specifies the Logstash server and the port where Logstash is configured to listen for incoming Beats connections.
 		For example:
 	```text
 	output.logstash: